CyberKnight2025/EmployeeFormProject/README.md

-# Employee Directory - VB.NET Windows Forms Application
+# Employee Form - VB.NET Windows Forms Application

 ## Overview
 This project is a VB.NET Windows Forms application that connects to a SQL Server database and manages employee records.
 It allows users to view, add, update, and delete employee information using a clean graphical user interface (GUI).